 Transaction documentation

-A transaction request between source
+A transaction request between source and target to move amount Gradecoin.

 Requests